doo/scanbot-sdk-example-react-native/README.md

+# Document Scan SDK with the option to scan QR codes, MRZ and barcodes

-# Example App for Scanbot SDK React Native Module
+## Scanbot SDK example app for React Native

 This example app shows how to integrate the Scanbot SDK React Native Module.